rubynarwal/Dice/README.md

 ## Features

--Responsive design
+-Responsive design.

--storing the users data in local storage
+-storing the users data in local storage.

--User can easily see the number services
+-User can easily see the number services.

 -Used keyframe for responsive effects.